qwertie/home/misc/Atlas-Shrugged-summary.md

 > He smiled.
 "Take my word for it, Miss Taggart, so that you won't torture yourself with regrets about the timing; that could not have been done."

 > [...]
-"You, who loved your work, who respected nothing but work, who despised every kind of aimlessness, passivity and renunciation— have you renounced the kind of life you loved?"
+"You, who loved your work, who respected nothing but work, who despised every kind of aimlessness, passivity and renunciation — have you renounced the kind of life you loved?"

 > "No. I have just discovered how much I do love it."